 If you like Christmas lights, sweet treats, and shopping for souvenirs and gifts, there’s no better place to go in Amsterdam in winter than the city’s fun Christmas markets.
 While they are not quite as grand as markets in Germany or as unique as the cave market in Valkenburg, there is a lot to love about these festive destinations around the city.

-Don’t miss Ice Village in the heart of the city.
-Its 50 merchants create a fun environment full of shopping and eating with great views of the Rijksmuseum and close to lots of the top things to see.
+Don’t miss the Ice Village market in the heart of the city.
+Its 50 merchants create a fun environment full of shopping and eating with great views of the Rijksmuseum and close to lots of the top things to see (the return of the famous ice rink remains TBD after last year’s hiatus).
 A little bit less traditional, check out Amsterdam Winter Paradise which is more of a fun-fair event with snow tubing, rides, performances, and more.

-For something really unique, head to Westergas for the Funky Xmas market in mid-December.
+For something really unique, we love the Funky Xmas market in Westergas in mid-December.
 With distinctive vendors, circus entertainers, and a full food court featuring international dishes, there is nothing cookie-cutter here.
 When you visit, take the time to explore the complex of 19th-century buildings that were once the city gas plant and are now breweries, boutiques, restaurants, and a movie theater.

 Appreciate the light show

 Every winter, the canals come alive with a series of magnificent art installations.
-The Amsterdam Light Festival—now in its 12th season—brings together artists from all over the world to create the striking displays.
-Twenty different works focus on a particular theme (this year, it’s technology and artificial intelligence)—some are more literal, others wildly abstract.
+The Amsterdam Light Festival—now in its 13th season—brings together artists from all over the world to create the striking displays.
+Twenty different works focus on a particular theme (this year, it’s rituals)—some are more literal, others wildly abstract.

 The two ways to see the displays are on a narrated canal boat cruise or by following a digital map from the festival organizers.
-We’ve done both and recommend the walk if you’d like to have more than a minute or two to see the works.
+We’ve done both and recommend the walk if you’d like to have more than a minute or two to see the works–the canal boats move quickly.
 However, the cruise is convenient if it’s rainy or you’re not in a walking mood.

 Go ice skating